This Remote Work Policy provides non-faculty staff and administrators with flexibility, when feasible, to perform work remotely.

 Specific Responsibilities of Non-Exempt Employees and Their Supervisors

 - Work only within your assigned business hours.
-Generally, non-exempt employees will work from 8am-5pm, taking a 30-minute meal break and two 15-minute rest breaks per shift (as further defined in the Staff & Administrator Employee Handbook), for a total of no more than 40 hours per week.
+Generally, non-exempt employees will work from 8am-5pm, taking a 30-minute meal break and two 15-minute rest breaks per shift (as further defined in the Staff & Administrator Employee Handbook), for a total of no more than 40 hours per week or 8 hours per day.
 This Remote Work Policy incorporates the provisions of the Staff & Administrator Handbook, including those related to working hours, rest and meal periods, time records, and overtime.
 Employees with a remote work arrangement are required to review and understand their obligations under the Staff & Administrator Handbook.

 - Record your start times, meal and rest breaks, and end times accurately in your timesheets or Kronos records.